-Saintly bits needing a proper home, the citizens built a church - most probably on the headland near where Castello Belforte’s circular tower is now.
-Bad idea, that, ‘cause a storm blew in from the sea and washed away the sad remains of Miss Margaret - only to have them reappear on the same rock where they were originally found.
-Figuring somebody was trying to tell them to get it right this time, the folks built her new church upon the spot where she’d been beached - and that’s where you’ll find Chiesa St. Margherita d’Antiochia today.
+Saintly bits needing a proper home, the citizens built a church, most probably on the headland near where Castello Belforte’s circular tower is now.
+Bad idea, that, ‘cause a storm blew in from the sea and washed away the sad remains of Miss Margaret...only to have them reappear on the same rock where they were originally found.
+Figuring somebody was trying to tell them to get it right this time, the folks raised her new church upon the spot where she’d been beached, and that’s where you’ll find Chiesa St. Margherita d’Antiochia today.

-She was built around 1318 on the foundations of an 11th-century structure at the very edge of Vernazza’s Harbor, and expansion/restoration over successive centuries altered her shape and some of her accouterments but her interior still feels darkly Medieval.
+She was built around 1318 on the foundations of an 11th-century structure at the very edge of Vernazza’s Harbor, and expansion/restoration over successive centuries have altered her shape and some of her accouterments but her interior still feels darkly Medieval.
 Dark indeed, it’ll take a minute two for your eyes to adjust to the gloom, and it’s a very difficult place for snaps without flash or tripod.
 Decoration is spare; a few 17-century paintings, some processional crosses and a 15-century shrine.
-And St. Margaret’s fingers?
-Nowhere in sight: maybe floating about in search of another shore?
+St. Margaret’s fingers?
+Nowhere in sight.
+Maybe floating about in search of another shore?

 Santa Margherita d'Antiochia is local parish church situated on Piazza Marconi.
 The Church was built in 1318 but scholars are of the opinion that it could be from an earlier age.
 The construction of the church and the way it was built indicating style which was characteristic for the 12th century.